Jane Lomax-Smith

-Jane Diane Lomax-Smith, AM (born 19 June 1950) is an Australian politician and histopathologist serving as Lord Mayor of Adelaide since 14 November 2022.
-Lomax-Smith previously held the position of Lord Mayor between 1997 and 2000, after serving as a City of Adelaide councillor from 1991 to 1997.
+Jane Diane Lomax-Smith (born 19 June 1950) is an Australian histopathologist and politician serving as Lord Mayor of Adelaide since 14 November 2022.
+Lomax-Smith previously held the position of Lord Mayor between 1997 and 2000.
+She was the member of parliament (MP) for the electorate of Adelaide from 2002 to 2010, who represented the South Australian branch of the Australian Labor Party (ALP).